Dense Pack: Dense Pack

 When Ronald Reagan took over in 1981 he agreed to reexamine the basing question, as opposition by Nevada senator Paul Laxalt had become overwhelming by this point.
-For the immediate future, 60 MX's would be placed in surplus Titan II missile silos while a final basing solution was chosen.
+For the immediate future, 60 MXs would be placed in surplus Titan II missile silos while a final basing solution was chosen.
 After an equally long and contentious debate, the Dense Pack system was chosen.
 The new strategy was mentioned in a speech by President Ronald Reagan in 1982.

 According to the Dense Pack strategy, a series of ten to twelve hardened silos would be grouped closely together in a line.
 This line of silos would generally run north-to-south, as the primary flight path for Soviet inbound nuclear missiles would be expected to come from the north over the North Pole.
 Each "super-hardened" silo would require an almost direct hit ground burst to destroy the missile within.
 When the first warhead went off, it would create a huge cloud of debris that was ejected thousands of feet into the sky.
 When the next warhead arrived it would hit this debris and be destroyed.
 Even if a warhead was successful in reaching the ground, it would create more dust and then lower the chance of the next one working.

 This basic idea had been considered during the Minuteman missile era under the name dust defense.
 In this case, it was US nuclear bombs buried near the silos that created the cloud of debris.
 This was abandoned because the "dust" would be extremely radioactive and millions would die when the resulting fallout fell back to the ground.
 In this case, however, it was Soviet warheads causing the fallout, which was politically acceptable.